Airstack-xyz/docs/farcaster/farcaster/activate-kit-for-farcaster-auth-kit.md

   }
 }
 ```

 {% endtab %}
 {% endtabs %}

 ## Get Token Transfers Sent From A Farcaster User

-You can fetch all token transfers sent by a given Farcaster user across multiple chains, such as Ethereum, Gold, Base, and Zora, by using the [`TokenTransfers`](../../api-references/api-reference/tokentransfers-api.md) API:
+You can fetch all token transfers sent by a given Farcaster user across multiple chains, such as Ethereum, Base, Zora, and other [Airstack-supported chains](overview.md#supported-chains), by using the [`TokenTransfers`](../../api-references/api-reference/tokentransfers-api.md) API:

 {% hint style="info" %}
 For fetching token transfers data sent from a Farcaster user from multiple chains, check out [Cross-Chain Queries](../../guides/basics/cross-chain-queries.md).